Areas of coverage

 Legal aid is provided to eligible persons for the following civil matters:

 - All Child Protection proceedings;

-- Interim proceedings in cases of family breakdown where children are involved and resulting in issues of custody, access, child support, restraining orders and exclusive possession of the matrimonial home and where:
+- Interim proceedings in cases of family breakdown where children are involved and resulting in issues of custody, access, child support, and where:

 - there are no pre-existing orders of the court or other lawfully binding resolution, or

 - where the health or safety of a child or parent, or an established parent/child relationship is at risk.

 The Executive Director may require an independent assessment of merits before extending or continuing legal aid coverage in any of the above-noted matters.

 Without limiting the following list, YLSS does not provide legal aid services in the following matters:

 - Division of assets